Updated December 2021

-Determine what your “Big 3” will be, set goals for your reps around those metrics, then hold them accountable to those goals.
+Determine what your “Big 3” will be, set goals for your salespeople around those metrics, then hold them accountable to those goals.
 If they consistently hit them, the revenue will follow.
-We have seen this minor shift in focus lead to increased activity and better predictions on revenue and cash flow.
+A minor shift in focus can lead to increased activity and better predictions on revenue and cash flow.